uw-dims/dims-swplan/docs/source/commercializationplan.rst

 Technology Transfer
 -------------------

-As no intellectual property disclosures to the University of Washington will result from this project, all technology transfer will result from uniform access to the public of the released open source code and documentation.
+No intellectual property disclosures to the University of Washington will result from this project.
+All technology transfer will result from uniform public access to the released open source code and documentation.
+That said, getting the open source products resulting from this contract to be widely used will not be simple, or easy.
+As Maughan *et al* [MBLT13]_ discuss, projects do not sell themselves and many attempts may be necessary (some resulting in failure) before success is achieved.

-The following are some of the organizations that have been approached about using, continuing to develop, or promoting the open source products resulting from this contract.
+Outreach activities, and collaboration attempts during the project to date have shown that language, pictures, shared experience, and a clear description of the problems and proposed solution are important (yet simultaneously a challenge to achieve.)
+Still, the conversations we have had with multiple organizations are promising.
+Following sections list some of the organizations that have been approached about using, continuing to develop, or promoting the open source products resulting from this contract.

 .. _csirtgadgets: